Dasioreq/Game-Of-Life/README.md

   Let's be real, the source code sucks, but I'll try to keep it updated and fix any issues.
 It (the src code) ***WILL NOT*** work without the used libraries installed properly.

 Controls:
-  LMB: Toggle cell state (Alive/dead)
+  *LMB: Toggle cell state (Alive/dead)
-  Space: Start/Stop simulation
+  *Space: Start/Stop simulation
-  Right arrow: Advance to next simulation step
+  *Right arrow: Advance to next simulation step
-  Esc: Exit (duh)
+  *Esc: Exit (duh)
+  *Up/Down: Increase/Decrease simulation speed (default is 5/sec, minimum is 1/sec)

 Rules:
   1. If an alive cell has less than 2 or more than 3 alive neighbo(u)rs it dies